Restaurant Reservations in Japan: A Comprehensive Guide

 This is our go-to method for reserving restaurants in Japan, as it provides flexibility and ease of use.
 These are the most popular platforms:

-• Google Maps: While this option usually isn’t for high-end places, it’s handy for booking decent and even some popular mid-tier restaurants.
+• Google Maps: While this option usually is not for high-end places, it is handy for booking decent and even some popular mid-tier restaurants.
 The Google Maps listings allow you to make reservations directly.

 • TableCheck: This platform supports English, making it easy to search for restaurants, check availability, and make bookings.
 It’s pretty great for a variety of restaurant types.